adamldavis/learning-groovy/ratpack-example/README.md

 You have just created a basic Groovy Ratpack application.
-It doesn't do much at this point, but we have set you up with a standard project structure, a Guice back Registry, simple home page, and Spock for writing tests (because you'd be mad not to use it).
+It doesn't do much at this point, but we have set you up with a standard project structure, a Guice backed Registry, simple home page, and Spock for writing tests (because you'd be mad not to use it).

 In this project you get: